Hi! I'm Yvette, photographer and educator, born in the Netherlands.

-I wander and observe, looking for quiet intersections where the living world around me meets my own presence.
+I wander and observe, with my (analogue) camera in hand, looking for quiet intersections where the living world around me meets my own presence.

 Growing up in a small farming village, surrounded by fields and forests, I discovered early how a tree's bark, the rustle of leaves, the tiny movements of a snail, or lying on my back beneath a tree, could reveal that the world and I were made of the same thing.
 That sense of wonder has stayed with me, and though art was not part of my environment, I felt a deep urge to explore creativity.
 So at 18, I went to study art, giving myself the space to create and discover freedom within myself.
 An exploration that still continues to this day.